 FOR IMMEDIATE RELEASE: July 31, 2012

-SCHUMER, GILLIBRAND ANNOUNCE $475K FEDERAL INVESTMENT FOR ITHACA TOMPKINS REGIONAL AIRPORT
+SCHUMER, GILLIBRAND ANNOUNCE $369K FEDERAL INVESTMENT FOR TICONDEROGA MUNICIPAL AIRPORT

-Department of Transportation Award Funds Snow Removal Equipment
+Department of Transportation Award Funds to Rebuild Airport Roads

-U.S. Senators Charles E. Schumer and Kirsten Gillibrand today announced $475,000 in federal funding awarded to the County of Tompkins from the U.S. Department of Transportation to replace the existing airport snow plow and enhance the airport's ability to maintain safety and efficiency during adverse weather conditions at Ithaca Tompkins Regional Airport.
+U.S. Senators Charles E. Schumer and Kirsten Gillibrand today announced $369,000 in federal funding was awarded to the Town of Ticonderoga from the U.S. Department of Transportation to replace existing access road pavement that has deteriorated and is in need of reconstruction.

-“This funding will ensure that the Ithaca Tompkins Regional Airport will remain safely open during those unexpected winter storms,” said Senator Schumer.
-“I applaud the DOT for helping Ithaca Tompkins continue to serve residents and all visitors, no matter the season.”
+“This funding will ensure better access to Ticonderoga Municipal Airport,” said Senator Schumer.
+“I applaud the DOT for helping Ticonderoga Municipal continue to serve residents and visitors alike.”

 The Airport Improvement Program (AIP) through the Federal Aviation Administration provides grants to public agencies — and, in some cases, to private owners and entities -- for the planning and development of public-use airports that are included in the National Plan of Integrated Airport Systems (NPIAS).
 The NPIAS, which is prepared and published every 2 years, identifies public-use airports that are important to public transportation and contribute to the needs of civil aviation, national defense, and the Postal Service.